open-component-model/ocm/docs/ocm/plugins.md

 - **`version`** *string*

-  The version of the access method (default is `v1`.
+  The version of the access method (default is `v1`).

 - **`description`** *string*

-  The description of the dedicated kind of an access method.
+  The description of the dedicated kind of access method.
 It must only be reported for one supported version.

 - **`format`** *string*